failure-driven/blog/content/rails-camp/commit-34-make-link-visible.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**

-it was horrible
+> **Q:** how was the experience?

-I couldn't imagein a worse time I was being an idiot
+> **A:** it was horrible! leading up to it I couldn't imagine a worse time but

-react to the felling forces

-this morning "hey you are up for doing this monring"
+> I was overreacting I think.
+As you guys are so keen to get everyone envolved

-don't like anything being enforced.
+> it felt a little forced and I don't like anything being enforced.

+> **Q:** did you find it intimidating?
-wasn't intimidating, just a small bit it was ok

-I now feel awful
+> **A:** it wasn't intimidating, maybe just a small bit, it was ok!
+I now feel
+> much better having done it.

-we are really happy you do a commit - and we really wanted everyone to write code
+> **Selena:** we are really happy you did a commit with us, We just really
+> wanted everyone to have the chance to write some code with us this Rails

-SS = feel people at rails camp have missed opportunities and there is so much experience.
+> Camp.
+I feel people at Rails Camp often miss opportunities and there is so
+> much experience in this room, sometimes people need a little bit of
+> encouragement.

-Caaroline need to be concious of what peole want
+> **Caroline:** you also need to be concious of what peole want.
+Now having

-Now having done it I am really happy having done it and it was good.
+> done it I am really happy having done it and it was good.

-did you learn anything - aliases not everyone,
+> **Q:** did you learn anything?

-co authored by cool
+> **A:** interesting that not everyone uses aliases, as you guys don't.
+Also
+> the co-authored commits are cool.

 ## Lolcommit